eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Believe that building canonical datasets can empower an organization
 	- Have a proven track record of making meaningful impacts through data insights and discovery in past roles.
 	- Nice to haves: ***Airflow/Luigi/other DAG tool experience***, Python, Node
++ Senior Data Scientist - Poe (Remote)
+	- The Data Team is highly empowered at Quora, helping navigate complexity and influencing product and company strategy directly.
+Quora's outsized commitment to data is visible in everything we do, from our rigor-driven experimentation processes to the backgrounds of our leaders.
+With this emphasis on data and empirics, we aim to balance rigor and pragmatism, searching for scrappy solutions in pursuit of our mission.
+In joining Quora's strong data team, you'll both benefit from and work to advance our culture of rational decision making.
+	- As a member of our team, you'll work closely with product managers, product designers, and engineers to devise appropriate measurements and metrics, design randomized controlled experiments, build visualizations, and tackle hard, open-ended problems that uncover usage patterns and opportunities for the company.
+Quora has a wide range of rich data, giving you ample room for exploration and creativity.
+Examples of some projects our data scientists have worked on include modeling our long-term growth, improving the relevance and personalization of the homepage feed, and exploratory analysis of factors driving question-asking behavior.
+For more about our work, see Quora's Data blog at https://quoradata.quora.com/.
+	- As a Senior Data Scientist, you will draw on your experience to excel not only in your own work but also to elevate data’s impact at a company-wide level.
+You will provide team mentorship that propels the work of your colleagues while helping to establish best practices for data usage across Quora.
+	- Extract actionable insights from broad, open-ended questions
+	- Design and evaluate experiments to measure the impact of product changes
+	- Analyze data from across the product to uncover the root causes of metric movements
+	- Communicate results to cross-functional stakeholders to inform product decisions
+	- Develop tools to scale and automate analyses, improving productivity across the company
+	- Improve the work of other data scientists through mentorship and by bringing industry best practices to the team
+	- Ability to be available for meetings and impromptu communication during Quora's “coordination hours" (Mon-Fri: 9am-3pm Pacific Time)
+	- 3+ years work experience in an analytical or quantitative role as a Data Scientist or similar title
+	- 2+ years experience working on product analytics
+	- Extensive experience generating insights using statistical techniques (e.g. regression, hypothesis testing)
+	- Demonstrated ability to clearly explain data results to cross-functional teams
+	- Experience using a procedural programming language (e.g. Python, R) to manipulate, clean, and analyze data
+	- Ability to exercise judgment and combine quantitative skills with intuition and common sense
+	- Experience evangelizing best practices and process improvements on your team
+	- Experience working with large data sets and distributed computing tools (e.g. Redshift, Presto)
+	- Experience pushing code and navigating a complex codebase
+	- Active Quora and/or Poe user with curiosity about the product
+	- There are many factors that will determine the starting pay, including but not limited to experience, location, education, and business needs.
+		* US candidates only: For US based applicants, the salary range is $122,000 - $235,700 USD + equity + benefits.
+		* Canada candidates only: For Canada based applicants, the salary range is $123,688 - $238,961 CAD + equity + benefits.
 + skill set:
 	- A fluidity with tools commonly used for data analysis such as Python (numpy, pandas, and scikit learn), R, and Spark (MLlib).
 	- Experience with MPP databases, such as Snowflake, Redshift, BigQuery, Vertica, etc.